alehro/AspNetCoreSpa/README_TsGenerator.md

 ## TODO

+- ! the executable cannot load any dependencies because they are not nearby
+-

+## Done

+- used nuget.config to set local packages folder: VS2017 uses nuget 4.6 which cannot use   GeneratePathProperty="true" property.
+So, we cannot copy the tsgen dll to bin and then reference with relative path.
 - Continue working to deliver the generator as nuget package

-## Done

 - untangle tsgenerator from the web example
 - merge app to lib
 - config file at solution dir